 “Accordingly, it has been suggested that low oxygen levels and high moisture can stimulate granulation tissue formation…”

 However, if you were to mix the slaked lime with a moistening agent, like manuka honey, or comfrey salve, or wild oregano oil – then you would get the best of both worlds.
 I mix zinc oxide (antibacterial yet very drying, just like calcium oxide) with wild oregano oil to form a paste and it cures even serious fungal infection.
-So if you’re in a dry climate, or during the summer, mixing slaked lime with a salve, wild oregano oil, or raw honey (preferably Manuka) may be just the ticket.
+So if you’re in a dry climate, or during the summer, mixing slaked lime or zinc oxide with a salve, wild oregano oil, or raw honey (preferably Manuka) may be just the ticket.

 In either instance, because slaked lime is so powerful and can seriously damage tissue if used improperly, I would only apply it once per day maximum and I would never use it on mucosal tissue (lips, nose, eye area, udder or sheath area, or rectal/vaginal area).
 And make very sure you don’t get any of it in your eyes (or your horse’s eyes) or it can cause blindness.
+For all these reasons, I would definitely try zinc oxide first!
+I have used the zinc oxide/wild oregano paste on both the udder and sheath area with no issues – again, you use it carefully and only as needed to dry out the area, and then you stop.
+Zinc oxide (pharmaceutical grade, non-nano) is available on Amazon for quite a cheap price.

 Alternatively, if you didn’t want to apply a mixture and you needed or wanted to keep the wound bandaged, you could also use a semi-permeable dressing that would allow air to get through and also sop up any extra moisture (exudate) from the wound: